 As one of the most expressive forms of dance, jazz offers dancers the chance to experience stylistic techniques in genres like Broadway, Lyrical, Latin, and Swing.
 As dancers advance, more challenging progressions, turns, and combinations are introduced.

 Street dance meets stylized music in this high-energy (almost aerobic!) class.
 Isolations, footwork, and rhythms get faster and more challenging as dancers progress.
 And don’t worry—we always emphasize age-appropriate moves and music.

 As one of the most precise forms of dance, pointework gives the illusion that a dancer is lighter than air.
 Dancing on the tips of one’s toes, however, requires many years of dedicated ballet study, excellent physical health, and teacher recommendation.
-Dancers at SDC must already be enrolled in twice-a-week ballet and demonstrate appropriate technical proficiency, physical strength, and dedication before being recommended for Pointe Prep.
-Stop by the front desk to receive more information about SDC’s Pointe Prep class.
+Dancers at SDC must already be enrolled in twice-a-week ballet and demonstrate appropriate technical proficiency, physical strength, and dedication before being recommended for Pointe.
+Stop by the front desk to receive more information about SDC’s Pointe track.